 We are utilizing our building-level PBIS model of PRIDE rewards and incentives to make a positive impact on student attendance as is evidenced by the decrease in the trend of chronic absenteeism over the past three years.
-Through relevant and meaningful incentives, students are prioritizing attendance.

 What procedures and practices are being implemented to address chronic absenteeism?